sagemath/trac_to_gh/Issue 7639.md

 # Issue 7639: notebook -- change "address" option to "interface" in notebook(...) command

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7639

 Original creator: was